atofallis/developers.strava.com/README.md

 The OpenAPI specification maintained in this repository, along with the various models it refers to, are not checked-in in their final form.
 In some cases, such as in production, we want to publish a specification where all files use absolute `$ref` values.
 In other cases, such as when you want to work on the spec locally, files may use relative references.

 If you seek to make local changes to the the API specification you will first need to generate it all.
 Templates are defined in [Mustache](https://mustache.github.io/), which you may need to install first.
-On macOS, you may use [npm](https://www.npmjs.com/):
+On macOS, you may install mustache as a gem or by using [npm](https://www.npmjs.com/).
+As a gem:

+    $ gem install mustache

+Alternatively, with npm:

     $ npm install mustache --save